Skip to content

 github_token: ${{ secrets.GITHUB_TOKEN }}

-- uses: shenxianpeng/repokeeper/patrol@v1
+- uses: shenxianpeng/repokeeper@v1

 with: